 This blog piece is part of a series that explores the relationship between food, well-being and inclusion in the field.
-It follows on directly from my 'prep & store cupboard' piece, and focuses on 7 actual main meals that can be cooked in basic field conditions, as well as sides dishes and desserts.
+It follows on directly from my 'prep & store cupboard' piece, and focuses on 7 actual main meals that can be cooked in basic field conditions, as well as side dishes ('sides') and desserts.
 The key thing about these meals is that they are all vegan and gluten-free and Type2-friendly, and can be cooked in challenging conditions such as on a Dig.
 In other words, the Dig Cook doesn't have to be cooking lots of separate meals.

 It's a broad brush overview of what can be achieved, on a budget, to make sure that something that every participant in fieldwork has to do several times a day - eat - is not only physically sustaining them but also supporting their sense of well-being and belonging.
 This blog also focuses on avoiding food waste eg by cooking batches in advance for efficiency and saving precious time and resources.
 It's also about making a rainbow of inclusive food that looks like you want to eat it and will be satisfied by it in a fieldwork setting.

 1 Bean and vegetable mild chilli, with rice

 Let's start with an easy one.
 Well, they're all easy, but this one is especially so.